benmalcom/jumpcut-challenge/README.md

 #### Running The Code
 * Run `npm install` in project directory to install dependencies
 * Run `npm run dev` to start up the webpack dev server, a mini web server by webpack to serve applications
-* For tests, run `npm test`
+* For tests, a basic unit test with jest/enzyme is implemented, run `npm test`

 #### Deployment
-In case of deployment, the package.json file's `prestart` hook bundles the application into a `build/` folder and ready to be served by a tiny express server.
+In case of deployment, the package.json file's `prestart` hook bundles the application into a `build/` folder and ready to be statically served by the express server.

 #### Assumptions/Decisions
 * I used `reactstrap` in the frontend to add some bootstrap styling